 This post may contain affiliate links, view our disclaimer for details.

-the easy vegan honey in a glass jar
+vegan honey in a jar with a wooden wand.

 This liquid sweetener has delicious floral undertones thanks to the chamomile tea it uses.